VinFast: History

+Move to Singapore, efforts to go public

+VinFast appeared to making its first efforts to become a public company in early 2021.
+Sources told Reuters that the automaker planned to merge with a special-purpose acquisition company (SPAC) in the United States.
+On 28 May 2021, the plan was put on hold due to SPAC scrutiny.
-On 7 April 2022, VinFast announced plans for an initial public offering (IPO) through a Singapore-based holding company with U.S. securities regulators on the second half of the year as an option to fund their expansion.

-On 24 May 2022, Vinfast announced that it would be moving its headquarters to Singapore, with the company stating that "We feel that Singapore is a jurisdiction that will give investors more confidence."
-It's reported that IPO plans to the US is postponed to 2023.
+VinFast announced on 7 April 2022 that it planned an initial public offering (IPO) through a Singapore-based holding company.
+A few weeks later on 24 May 2022, VinFast announced that it would be moving its headquarters to Singapore, with the company stating that "We feel that Singapore is a jurisdiction that will give investors more confidence."
+Singapore will be its legal and financial headquarters while Vietnam remains its operational headquarters.
+However, at the same time, the company said it would again put its plans to go public on hold.

+VinFast announced in July 2023 that it was planning to merge with a SPAC operated by Black Spade Capital.
+The move allows the company to avoid the process of issuing an IPO.
+The transaction, valued at $23 billion, was completed on 14 August 2023, and the company finally went public on the US-based Nasdaq exchange on 15 August 2023.

 Overseas operations

 On 31 July 2018, VinFast GmbH was established in Frankfurt, Germany.
-The office will be in charge of distributing auto parts and other related services.
-On the same day it was announced that VinFast will set up branch offices in Shanghai, China and Seoul, South Korea.
+The office is in charge of distributing auto parts and other related services.
+On the same day it was announced that VinFast would set up branch offices in Shanghai, China, and Seoul, South Korea.

 In February 2020, ex-Holden engineers were being recruited by VinFast in Port Melbourne, making Australia the second overseas country to have a branch after the company moved in December 2019.
 The branch, known as VinFast Engineering Australia, is staffed by ex-Ford, Holden and Toyota employees and opened on 12 June 2020.
 On 6 May 2021, the Port Melbourne office was announced to be closed due to the COVID-19 pandemic temporarily.
-The Lang Lang test track is not affected by the closure.
+The Lang Lang test track appeared to be unaffected by the closure, but on October that year, VinFast announced the sale of the proving ground, although it has not found a buyer as of 2024.

-March 29th, 2022 Vinfast concreted its plan to manufacture batteries, cars, and buses in North Carolina.
+On 29 March 2022, VinFast announced it would locate its first North American auto plant in Chatham County, North Carolina.
 The auto manufacturer will create 7,500 jobs.
+In July 2023, the company broke ground at its electric vehicle manufacturing site, located within the Triangle Innovation Point in Chatham County, North Carolina.